 "And I think while we respected what Wilson did, we didn't want to be slaves to it."

 In some respects, La Costa's Champions Course is now more resort friendly, making it easier for the average player to access greens and taking some bunkers out of play that now pose problems off the tee for the longer hitter.
 In all respects, the golf course is better.

 One of the chief complaints about La Costa over the years was the lack of adequate drainage on both courses.
-While tournaments were often played on a combination of the North Course and the South Course in the winter, a little bit of rain meant a lot of plugged lies off the tee, which isn't conducive to playing it as it lies as the game was intended.
+While tournaments were often played on a combination of the North Course and the Legends Course in the winter, a little bit of rain meant a lot of plugged lies off the tee, which isn't conducive to playing it as it lies as the game was intended.

 So one of the biggest improvements on the Champions Course is the carefully calculated seven inches of sand used to cap the fairways.
 Now, the course can take a good bit of rain, an inch or two maybe, and still be more than playable.

 Another big difference is the new A-4 bentgrass on the greens.
-While Poa annua remains on the South Course, the Champions Course has flawless bentgrass.
+While Poa annua remains on the Legends Course, the Champions Course has flawless bentgrass.
 That means truer rolls and faster green speeds if they are warranted.
 A reshaping of some of the greens also allows more pin placements than before.
 Being new, the greens are still firm, but they are receptive enough for good shots out of the fairway.

 The renovation also included a reduction of more than 30 acres of maintained turf, which really doesn't come into play.
 The remodeling incorporates more extensive use of native grasses as well as mulch.
 More lakes have been added and repositioned to create better easement during flooding rains.
 Also, a couple of tees and other features were repositioned because of the expansion of the hotel.